Gunpowder Plot: Religion in England

-Between 1533 and 1540, King Henry VIII took control of the English Church from Rome, the start of several decades of religious tension in England.
+Between 1532 and 1540, King Henry VIII took control of the English Church from Rome, the start of several decades of religious tension in England.
 English Catholics struggled in a society dominated by the newly separate and increasingly Protestant Church of England.
 Henry's daughter, Queen Elizabeth I, responded to the growing religious divide by introducing the Elizabethan Religious Settlement, which required anyone appointed to a public or church office to swear allegiance to the monarch as head of the Church and state.
 The penalties for refusal were severe; fines were imposed for recusancy, and repeat offenders risked imprisonment and execution.
-Catholicism became marginalised, but despite the threat of torture or execution, priests continued to practise their faith in secret.
+Catholicism became marginalised and its adherence shrank to remote areas that were far from London.
+Despite the threat of torture or execution, priests continued to practise their faith in secret.

 Succession

 Queen Elizabeth, unmarried and childless, steadfastly refused to name an heir.
 Many Catholics believed that her Catholic cousin, Mary, Queen of Scots, was the legitimate heir to the English throne, but she was executed for treason in 1587.
 The English Secretary of State, Robert Cecil, negotiated secretly with Mary's son and successor, King James VI of Scotland.
 In the months before Elizabeth's death on 24 March 1603, Cecil prepared the way for James to succeed her.

 Some exiled Catholics favoured Philip II of Spain's daughter, Isabella, as Elizabeth's successor.
 More moderate Catholics looked to James's and Elizabeth's cousin Arbella Stuart, a woman thought to have Catholic sympathies.
 As Elizabeth's health deteriorated, the government detained those they considered to be the "principal papists", and the Privy Council grew so worried that Arbella Stuart was moved closer to London to prevent her from being kidnapped by papists.

 Despite competing claims to the English throne, the transition of power following Elizabeth's death went smoothly.
 James's succession was announced by a proclamation from Cecil on 24 March, which was generally celebrated.
 Leading papists, rather than causing trouble as anticipated, reacted to the news by offering their enthusiastic support for the new monarch.
 Jesuit priests, whose presence in England was punishable by death, also demonstrated their support for James, who was widely believed to embody "the natural order of things".
 James ordered a ceasefire in the conflict with Spain, and even though the two countries were still technically at war, King Philip III sent his envoy, Don Juan de Tassis, to congratulate James on his accession.
-In the following year both countries signed the Treaty of London.

 For decades, the English had lived under a monarch who refused to provide an heir, but James arrived with a family and a clear line of succession.
 His wife, Anne of Denmark, was the daughter of King Frederick II of Denmark.
 Their eldest child, the nine-year-old Henry, was considered a handsome and confident boy, and their two younger children, Elizabeth and Charles, were proof that James was able to provide heirs to continue the Protestant monarchy.